issar13/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##Shell Scripting Basics Exercises

-I task that I loved and challenged me well throughout, below are some important commands to know when using Linux
+I task that I loved and challenged me well throughout, below are some important commands to know when using Linux.

-**Task 0**:'pwd' for the print working directory
+**Task 0**: 'pwd' for the print working directory

-**Task 1**:'ls' is used to list directory contents
+**Task 1**: 'ls' is used to list directory contents

-**Task 2**:'cd' is for change directory to home
+**Task 2**: 'cd' is for change directory to home

-**Task 3**:'ls -l' list directory contents in long form
+**Task 3**: 'ls -l' list directory contents in long form

 **Task 4**: 'ls -al' more detailed list with hidden files and parent directories